-- Keith Rust was accepted by RALA as one of the prestigious renaissance artisans as the community was overwhelmed by his artwork.
-It was based on the woodcuts from the era of Arts and Crafts that depicted the beauty of nature.
+- Keith Rust was accepted as a Roycroft Renaissance Artisan in 2018.
+His artwork is inspired by woodcuts from the Arts and Crafts era that depicted the beauty of nature.
 Rust has created notable works such as Luminous Misty Falls and the Serene Half Dome that is a part of the Yosemite Park Series.
 Check out our interview with Keith here.